Developer Integration Guide – Resource Planning API

 MethodEndpointDescription

-POST/resourcesCreate a resource; return the created record with id
+POST/resourcesCreate a resource; return the created record.
+For example:

 2.3 /projects